nipphittt17/Spotify-ArtistSong-Analysis/README.md

 **2. Adjusting albums**
 - Dropped cover albums *HELP EVER HURT COVER* and *LOVE ALL COVER ALL* to focus on original songs.
 - Removed the compilation album *Best of Fujii Kaze 2020-2024* as it contains duplicated versions of popular songs.
-- Noted that *Kirari Remixes (Asia Edition)* should have 9 tracks, but only 2 were retrieved due to the API limitation.
+- Noted that *Kirari Remixes (Asia Edition)* should have 9 tracks, but only 2 were retrieved due to API limitations.
+Retrieving the other tracks from this album is possible but would require further implementation, which is not covered in this case study.
 - There are two *Hana* albums with the same name but different versions.
-One contains an original song while the other contains a ballad version.
-For simplicity, focused on the original song and dropped the album with the track *Hana-Balad* as it should have four versions, but only two were retrieved.
+One contains an original song, while the other contains multiple versions.
+The second album should contain 4 versions, but only the ballad version was retrieved, making the data incomplete.
+For simplicity, the analysis focused on the album (single) with the original song and excluded the album with the track *Hana-Balad*.

 **3. Addressing duplication tracks with Japanese titles**
 - *Matsuri* from the album *LOVE ALL COVER ALL* has a duplicated single version with a Japanese title (*まつり*).
-Since the audio analysis and features are very similar, we decided to keep the one with the English title due to its inclusion in the album and higher popularity.
+Since the audio analysis and features are very similar, I decided to keep the one with the English title due to its inclusion in the album and higher popularity.
 - *Hademo Ne-Yo -LASA edit* has its original version titled in Japanese (*へでもねーよ*).
-As the audio analysis and features differ, we kept both versions and translated the Japanese title to English (*Hademo Ne-Yo*).
+As the audio analysis and features differ, both versions were kept and the original one was translated from the Japanese title to English (*Hademo Ne-Yo*).
 - *Kirari* from *Kirari Remixes (Asia Edition)* is titled in Japanese (*きらり*).
-However, there is also a Kirari track from the album LOVE ALL COVER ALL, so we renamed this one to *Kirari (Asia Edition)*.
+However, there is also a *Kirari* track from the album *LOVE ALL COVER ALL*, so it was renamed to *Kirari (Asia Edition)*.

 **4. Mapping analysis attributes**
 - Mapped the key and mode integers back to their original values (e.g. Major or Minor, and C, C#/Db, D, ..., B).